spacelift-io/terraform-aws-spacelift-selfhosted/README.md

 This module creates:

 - Encryption resources
-  - a KMS key that is used to encrypt other AWS resources (RDS, S3 buckets, ECR repositories)
+  - a KMS key that is used to encrypt AWS resources (RDS, S3 buckets, ECR repositories)
   - a KMS key that is used for in-app encryption (eg. encrypt entities in the database)
+  - a KMS key that is used for signing and validating [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token)s
 - Network resources
   - A VPC, 3 subnets and 3 security groups
 - Container repositories (ECR)